adasprilla/TouchPad-Gestures/README.md

 down commands in `libinput-gestures.conf`.
 See the comments in that file about other options you can do with the `_internal` command.

-Of course, `xdotool` commands do work via Xwayland for Xorg based apps so, for example, page forward/back swipe gestures do work for Firefox and Chrome browsers when running on Wayland as per the default configuration.
+Of course, `xdotool` commands do work via XWayland for Xorg based apps so, for example, page forward/back swipe gestures do work for Firefox and Chrome browsers when running on Wayland as per the default configuration.